oyeb/phoenix/gameMechanics.md

 + Mass eject happens in the direction opposite of motion
 + minimim mass of cell to eject mass = 20 units
 + condition for eating anything(food, virus, cells) = hunter must be 80% bigger than the prey
-+ Time for which each move runs = max(all bot-splits, 500 units moved by bot with mass 20)
 + 1 tick = 20 s

 **The origial is available [here](http://agar.gcommer.com/index.php?title=Main_Page)**